G Suite Referral Programme Agreement

 this Agreement.
 For clarity, no implied conditions, warranties or other terms

 apply (including any implied terms as to satisfactory quality, fitness for

 16. Limitation of Liability.

-Participant’s liability for: (a) death or personal injury resulting from the
+Google’s or the Participant’s liability for: (a) death or personal injury

-liable under this Agreement (whether in contract, tort (including negligence)
+Participant shall be liable under this Agreement (whether in contract, tort

 (b) loss of anticipated savings;